Skip to navigation Skip to content

 • another person who, in the opinion of the Secretary, can be treated like a partner or dependent child of the person

-It may not be immediately apparent that a person was a family member of a refugee or humanitarian entrant at the time the refugee or humanitarian entrant arrived in Australia.
-It may be that the other person has since died.
+It may not be immediately apparent that a person was a family member of a refugee at the time the refugee arrived in Australia.
+It may be that the refugee has died after their arrival.

 Any family relationship which started after the refugee or former refugee arrived in Australia (partner or dependent child entering their care) does not meet eligibility for this exemption provision.

-If the refugee has become an Australian citizen, the person is no longer considered a refugee but a former refugee.
-The customer can still be covered by this exemption provision.
+If the refugee has become an Australian citizen, they are no longer considered a refugee but a former refugee, and can still be covered by this exemption provision.

 NARWP exemption – payment or concession card specific exemptions